wonkes-manoa/wonkes-manoa.github.io/index.md

 ![](images/landing-page-wonkes.png)

-### Log in and sign up
+### Sign in and sign up

-Click on the "Login" button in the upper right corner of the navbar, to go to the following page and login.
+Click on the "Sign In" button in the upper right corner of the navbar, to go to the following page and login.
 You must have been previously registered with the system to use this option:

 ![](images/login-wonkes.png)